MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ## Running PowerShell 7

 PowerShell 7 installs to a directory seperately from Windows PowerShell.
-This enables you to run POwerShell 7 side-by-side with Windows PowerShell 5.1.
+This enables you to run PowerShell 7 side-by-side with Windows PowerShell 5.1.
 For PowerShell Core 6.x, PowerShell 7 is an in-place upgrade that removes PowerShell Core 6.x.

 - PowerShell 7 is installed to `%programfiles%\PowerShell\7`